Skip Header

 How pension tax relief works

-Tax relief is designed to encourage you to put money aside for your retirement and is one of the benefits of saving through a pension.
-When you get tax relief, money that would otherwise have gone to the government as tax goes into your pension account instead.
+When you get tax relief, at least some of the money that would otherwise have gone to the government as tax goes into your pension account instead.
 This doesn’t mean you won’t have to pay tax on that money in the future, simply that you don’t have to pay income tax on it now.
+Remember, all tax rules may change in the future and currently you can't usually access the money invested in your pension until you are 55 (due to change to 57 in 2028).

 Tax relief on your employer’s contributions

 Usually, you would have to pay Income Tax on money you receive from your employer.
-But if the money is going into your pension as an employer pension contribution, no tax or national insurance is deducted from your employer pension contributions.
+But if the money is going into your pension as an employer pension contribution, no tax or national insurance is deducted from your employers' contributions.
 So, you receive full tax relief on any contributions your employer makes to your pension.

 • For example, if you earn £2,000 a month and your employer’s contributions to your pension are 5%, the full £100 will go straight into your pension, no matter how much tax you would usually have to pay on it.